 Top virtual education providers and accredited online high schools will provide students with robust support and resources.
 For example, writing research papers is a central experience for any high school student — but writing while enrolled in an online high school is a particular challenge.
 That’s why many online schools offer virtual writing centers.
 Typically, an online writing center will provide resources on how to structure a paper and how to cite sources, as well as grammar lessons.
 More advanced online writing centers may also provide live virtual chat support, or the option to submit a paper for review by an online tutor.

 Another common online school resource is the tutoring center, which students can turn to for virtual help or to review resources in a number of subjects.
-An online tutoring center may offer synchronous tutoring, where the student and the tutor are online at the same time for a “live” session, or asynchronous tutoring, where a student may complete a tutoring assignment or ask for help on his or her own time, and then the tutor reviews the work seperately.
+An online tutoring center may offer synchronous tutoring, where the student and the tutor are online at the same time for a “live” session, or asynchronous tutoring, where a student may complete a tutoring assignment or ask for help on his or her own time, and then the tutor reviews the work separately.

 Finally, online students may wish to have access to online study guides to supplement their virtual classroom learning.
 Online high schools may provide study guides, or students may need to seek them out themselves, exploring third party options like Khan Academy or StudyStack.